AzureXX/the-kingdom/README.md

 **Medieval Kingdom** is an incremental game where players start with basic resources and gradually expand their kingdom through strategic decision-making.
 The game features:

 - **Resource Management**: Gold, Wood, Stone, Food, Prestige, and Research Points
+- **Action System**: 12 configurable actions with unlock conditions and progression
 - **Building System**: 8 unique buildings with different production capabilities
 - **Technology Tree**: 6 technologies that unlock advanced buildings and upgrades
 - **Prestige System**: Reset mechanics with permanent upgrades